| ||Format||Pages||Price|| |

 5.1 Decommissioning of boreholes and monitoring wells, and other devices requires that the specific characteristics of each site be considered.
 The wide variety of geological, biological, and physical conditions, construction practices, and chemical composition of the surrounding soil, rock, waste, and groundwater precludes the use of a single decommissioning practice.
-The procedures discussed in this guide are intended to aid the geologist or engineer in selecting the tasks required to plan, choose materials for, and carry out an effective permanent decommissioning operation.
-Each individual situation should be evaluated separately and the appropriate technology applied to best meet site conditions.
-Considerations for selection of appropriate procedures are presented in this guide, but other considerations based on site specific conditions should also be taken into account.
+The procedures discussed in this guide are intended to aid the geologist or engineer in selecting the tasks needed to plan, choose materials for, and carry out an effective permanent decommissioning operation.
+Each individual situation should be evaluated separately and the appropriate technology applied to meet site conditions.
+Considerations for selection of appropriate procedures are presented in this guide, but other considerations based on site specific conditions should also be considered.

 1.1 This guide covers procedures that are specifically related to permanent decommissioning (closure) of the following as applied to environmental activities.
 It is intended for use where solid or hazardous materials or wastes are found, or where conditions occur requiring the need for decommissioning.
 The following devices are considered in this guide:

-1.1.4 Injection wells (see Note 2),
+1.1.4 Injection wells (see ),

 1.1.6 Wells used for the extraction of contaminated groundwater, the removal of floating or submerged materials other than water such as gasoline or tetrachloroethylene, or other devices used for the extraction of soil gas,